 This statue is modeled on an ancient symbol of the city, one that first appeared on the city coat of arms in the 13th century.

-On the western corner of the square is a white marble statue known as La Mariblanca, the last remaining remnant of a fountain which used to be located in the square.
+On the western corner of the square is a white marble statue known as La Mariblanca, the last remaining remnant of a fountain that used to be located in the square.

 All that is known about the statue is that she was originally sent from Italy in 1619.

-Whether she depicts Diana or Venus is unknown, so her name, meaning “virgin” and “white” was given in representation of faith and success.
+Whether she depicts Diana or Venus is unknown, so her name, meaning “virgin” and “white” was given as a representation of faith and success.